Theophilus Parsons (professor)

 Theophilus Parsons (1797–1882) was Dane Professor of Law at Harvard from 1848 to 1870.

 Parsons is remembered chiefly as the author of a series of useful legal treatises and some books in support of Swedenborgian doctrines.
-He wrote a life of his father, an American jurist, who was also named Theophilus Parsons (1749–1813).
+In 1824, he took a position as editor of the new United States Literary Gazette.
+He wrote a biography of his father, an American jurist who was also named Theophilus Parsons (1749–1813).
 It was published in Boston in 1859.
-He also edited and published the Civil War letters of his daughter, Emily Elizabeth Parsons, a nurse and administrator of Benton Barracks military hospital in St. Louis, Mo.
+He also edited and published the Civil War letters of his daughter, Emily Elizabeth Parsons, a nurse and administrator of Benton Barracks military hospital in St. Louis, Missouri.

 He graduated from Harvard College in 1815.